Node bipartition for rigidity and localization of networks with heterogeneous sensing: Preliminaries

-\begin{lemma}[Relations between SA rigidity and bearing rigidity theory\cite{lyjbb10}] (Infinitesimal/Global) SA rigidity of a framework in $\mathbb{R}^{2}$ is equivalent to its (infinitesimal/global) bearing rigidity. \end{lemma}
+where SA $\alpha_{ijk}\in[0,2\pi)$ (see Figure \ref{def:SA_RoD} (b)) is given by \footnote{Different from the labeling scheme used in \cite{lyjb9,lyjbb10}, we adopt $\alpha_{ijk}$ to represent the signed angle from $b_{ij}$ to $b_{ik}$ in the counter-clockwise direction.}

-\begin{lemma}[Shape determination by SAs\cite{lyjbb10}] Given a framework $(\mathcal{G}, p)$ in $\mathbb{R}^{2}$, the following statements are equivalent:\\ (i) $(\mathcal{G}, p)$ is infinitesimally SA rigid;\\ (ii) $(\mathcal{G}, p)$ is non-degenerate and globally SA rigid;\\ (iii) The shape of $(\mathcal{G}, p)$ can be uniquely determined by SAs up to uniform rotations, translations, and scalings. \end{lemma}
+The following lemmas connect SA rigidity theory with bearing rigidity theory and provide a criterion for shape determination by SAs. \begin{lemma}[Equivalence between SA rigidity and bearing rigidity theory\cite{lyjbb10}] (Infinitesimal/Global) SA rigidity of a framework in $\mathbb{R}^{2}$ is equivalent to its (infinitesimal/global) bearing rigidity. \end{lemma} \begin{lemma}[Shape determination by SAs\cite{lyjbb10}] Given a framework $(\mathcal{G}, p)$ in $\mathbb{R}^{2}$, the following statements are equivalent:\\ (i) $(\mathcal{G}, p)$ is infinitesimally SA rigid;\\ (ii) $(\mathcal{G}, p)$ is non-degenerate and globally SA rigid;\\ (iii) The shape of $(\mathcal{G}, p)$ can be uniquely determined by SAs up to uniform rotations, translations, and scalings. \end{lemma}